 - Closed toed shoes – Because dropping rocks on your feet when you’re wearing flip flops spoils an otherwise great vacation.

 At many of the mines, as you chip away at the dirt you’ll see gleaming points or flashes of light.
-Here’s a video of a demonstration at the Twin Creek Mine.
 When you find it, your tools will help you gently extract the pieces you’re interested in.

-For links to some of the best crystal mines, see our resources page.
+For links to some of the best crystal mines, visit the Mount Ida Chamber of Commerce for local mine information https://www.mtidachamber.com/directory-rock-shops/

 Mountain Harbor’s not so Hidden Treasure